scgbern/scgpico/migration/README.md

 		* PRValueLink (563) -- to do
 			PM new valueLinkDict
 		- SCGExternalLink (135) -- done link to download folder

-* Handle other file types (subclasses of PRStructure) There are 8 kinds of pages (See: PM new pageTypes):
-	- PRPage: we write out the markdown
-	- PRFile: these are uploads copied to the assets folder
-	- TO DO:
-		* CPBibFile (1) -- the SCG bib file
-		* PRComponent (46) -- each of these is bound to a particular class
-			- See: PM new componentTypeDict
-			- The important ones are CPAuthorPage, CPFixedQuery and CPQueryBox
-			- Also
-	- TO IGNORE
-		- CPWhatsNew (1) -- tracks updates to scgbib and generates a blog entry
-		- PBBlog (1) -- the News blog; to be exported
-		- PBPost (383) -- blog posts -- to be exported as files ...
-		- PBComment (8) -- comments to blog pages; ignore?

 * Fix sidebar to shift to bottom on small devices
 	- see example in main css style